ivmai/bdwgc/README.md

 machines that use a flat 32-bit or 64-bit address space.
 That includes the vast majority of Workstations and X86 (X >= 3) PCs.

-In a few cases (Amiga, OS/2, PCR, Win32) a separate makefile or equivalent is supplied.
+In a few cases (OS/2, PCR, Win32) a separate makefile is supplied.
 Many of these have a separate host-specific doc/README.* file.

 Dynamic libraries are completely supported only under SunOS/Solaris, (and even that support is not functional on the last Sun 3 release),